-- A. An Anti-Discrimination Judicial Board shall be established. - B. Composition and selection of Anti-Discrimination Judicial Board. - 1.
-Three students appointed by the Student Board of ASMSU, from nominees submitted by the All-University Student Judiciary.
+- A. An Anti-Discrimination Judicial Board shall be established. - B. Composition and selection of Anti-Discrimination Judicial Board. - Three students appointed by the Student Board of 1.
+ASMSU, from nominees submitted by the All-University Student Judiciary.
 All those appointed shall be juniors and shall serve for two years (unless appointed to fill an unexpired term).
-At least one member shall be a minority2 and one female.
+At least one member shall be a minority and one female.
 One graduate student shall be selected by the Council of Graduate Students for a two-year term.
 Three faculty members shall be selected by the University Committee on Academic Governance for three-year terms.
 At least one shall be a minority and one female.
 One member of the Board shall be selected by the Administrative Professional Association to serve for three years.
 Two members shall be selected by the MSU Employees Association for terms of three years.
 AFSCME Union Local 1585 shall select one member of the Board to serve for three years.
 Members of the Anti-Discrimination Judicial Board shall not serve concurrently on any other committee or council established by the Department of Human Relations.
-Provision may be made for alternate members of the Board.
+Provision may be made for alternate members of the Board. - 2.
+The Department of Human Relations shall provide staff services for the Board including an Executive Secretary who shall serve ex officio with no vote on the Board. - 3.
+At the first meeting of the academic year, the voting members of the Anti-Discrimination Board shall elect from among their number a chairperson, who shall serve in that capacity for one year.